ProBoards/HTML-Style-Guide/README.md

 </label>
 ```

-#### Form Buttons (form buttons should have explicit types/primary form button should come first)
+#### Form Buttons

 Form buttons should always include an explicit type.
-Use primary buttons for the type="submit" button and regular buttons for type="button".
+Use primary buttons for the `type="submit"` button and regular buttons for `type="button"`.
 The primary form button must come first in the DOM, especially for forms with multiple submit buttons.
 The visual order should be preserved with float: right; on each button.

 ```html
 <!-- bad -->